oszuidwest/zwfm-liquidsoap/README.md

 ```

 The response contains the overall state (`ok`, `degraded`, or `down`), the
-active source and mode, readiness for every source, the silence-detection
+active source and mode, readiness for every source, detailed studio-input
-state, and a `status` plus `detail` for the DAB+ and HLS outputs.
-Use the
+health, the silence-detection state, and structured health for Icecast, DAB+,
+and HLS outputs.
+Each item in `studio_inputs` reports its audio buffer in
+seconds, stereo RMS and peak levels in dBFS over a 0.5-second window, and an SRT
+object with its connection state.
+Left and right levels are separate.
+Digital
+silence is clamped to `-120.0` dBFS; levels are `null` when SRT is disconnected.
+Every active SRT connection includes the peer address, negotiated receive
+latency, receive buffer, round-trip time, and total dropped packets.
+If its
+statistics cannot be read, the connection stays listed and connected with
+`null` metrics and a `statistics_error`.
+Because
+`/status` does not require authentication, peer addresses are `null` by default.
+Send the same `Authorization: Bearer <token>` header configured for
+`POST /metadata` to include them.

+`outputs.icecast` has an aggregate status and a `streams` array.
+Each stream
+identifies its host, port, and mount and reports whether it is started and
+connected.
+Authorized responses include one object per EDI destination in
+`outputs.dab.destinations`; without the matching bearer token, this is `[]` even
+when destinations are configured.
+Each object reports its TCP state, ACK age,
+byte counters, send queue, unacknowledged segments, and retransmissions;
+unavailable metrics are `null`.
+Its nullable `error` explains an unhealthy
+destination; `outputs.dab.error` covers failures such as a crashed encoder or
+monitor. `outputs.hls` separates
+the local writer and remote mirror health.
+The local state reports playlist and
+segment counts plus the age of the latest playlist update.
+The mirror state
+identifies the storage host and zone, reports the age of its most recent
+successful sync, and counts pending playlists and segments.
+Each HLS
+component is `starting` until its first progress unless it reports an error,
+which makes it `degraded` immediately.
+It also becomes `degraded` when progress
+stops for several segment intervals; its nullable `error` explains an active
+failure.

-top-level `status` field for alerting.
-A switch to the emergency fallback or a
+Use the top-level `status` field for alerting.
+A switch to the emergency
+fallback, a disconnected Icecast output, or a degraded enabled DAB+/HLS output
-degraded enabled output makes the overall state `degraded`; an unavailable
+makes the overall state `degraded`; an unavailable radio source makes it `down`.
-radio source makes it `down`.
-The HTTP status code follows the overall state:
+The HTTP status code follows the overall state: `200 OK` for `ok` and
-`200 OK` for `ok` and `degraded`, `503 Service Unavailable` for `down`, so a
+`degraded`, `503 Service Unavailable` for `down`, so a monitor that only checks
-monitor that only checks the status code alerts when the station is off air.
+the status code alerts when the station is off air. `HEAD /status` returns the
-`HEAD /status` returns the same status code without a body.
+same status code without a body.

 ## Silence Detection